-Advice on how to care for your purchase.If you're looking for a classic, stylish, & durable bag, think leather.
-While they may cost a little extra, good-quality leather bags can keep their shape for years if you care for them correctly.
+Advice on how to care for your purchase.If you're looking for classic, stylish, & durable bags or other products, think leather.
+While they may cost a little extra, good-quality leather goods can stay looking brand new for years if you care for them correctly.
 Proper care prevents the leather from drying out & cracking.
 It also protects it from excessive moisture, which can cause the hide to swell or mildew.
 A good quality leather product is an investment, so this guide will provide you with tips to ensure that it remains soft & supple for years to come.

 Things you may need